 A paternity test allows you to determine, with accuracy, whether a tested man is indeed the true biological father of a child.
 A typical DNA test will involve a ‘trio’.
 That is the child, the child’s mother and the man who has been named as the potential father (the alleged father).
 Typically this will give a probability of paternity of in excess of 99.999%, although this can vary a little due to the genetic background and origins of the individuals tested.

-Tests can be performed without the mother of the tested child being involved, but these are less conclusive (typically 99.99%).
-For this reason we strongly recommend that the mother takes part in the testing process.
+DNA tests can be performed without the mother of the tested child being involved, but these are less conclusive (typically 99.99%).
+For this reason we strongly recommend that the mother takes part in the DNA testing process.